Very Short Question With Answer (1 Mark Each)

 Ans.
 The clergy of Iran viewed water as a sacred element and to use it for public bathing seemed a desecration to them.
 This is the reason why public baths were opposed in Iran.

 Ans.
-In the third century, rulers of the Sasani dynasty of Iran and Germanic tribes, namely the Alomanni, the Franks and the Goths invaded the Roman Empire.
+In the third century, rulers of the Sasanian dynasty of Iran and Germanic tribes, namely the Alamanni, the Franks and the Goths invaded the Roman Empire.

 Ans. (i) Roman women were given enough legal rights in owing and managing property